armando-basile/vdr-scripts/README.md

 # vdr-scripts
-Scripts and tools to setup vdr from scratch on linux os
+Scripts and tools to setup VDR from scratch on linux os.
+Goal of this project is keep up-to-date our VDR environment including plugins, skins and configuration files.